 Copies of the above documents will be provided free of charge on request to the Manager.
-You may request, at any time, copies of the Trust Deed, SIPO, Product Disclosure Statement, most recent financial statements, and most recent annual report for the Scheme by contacting the Manager at:
+You may request, at any time, copies of the Trust Deed, SIPO, Product Disclosure Statement, most recent financial statements, and most recent annual report for the Scheme by contacting the Manager at the address below.
+These documents are also available for public inspection on the Disclose Register and at the offices of the Manager.